samikshakale/kaggle-amex-default-predicton/README.md

 The imblearn package will not work unless you are using the 1.0.2 version of scikit-learn The amexfeather dataset is 16GB so make sure you have enough space (might need to use kaggle environment to run the notebook)

+# EDA Notebook
+This notebook contains all exploratory data analysis including optimizing null ratio cutoff, identifying correlated features, and determining general vs category PCA.
+Additionally, it compares logistic regression, support vector classifier, XGBoost, light gradient boosting machine LGBM, CatBoost, and Neural Network models and selects XGBoost as the best model to use on this task.